hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__170a670c-46d1-48e9-ac08-b3e2453b45ae-0_1.content.md

 <!--
 Write me content for website with wallpaper which alt text is:

-"A team of AInauts and their AI companions exploring a massive, ancient space station orbiting a distant planet."
+"A team of Ainautes and their AI companions exploring a massive, ancient space station orbiting a distant planet."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.